 #1 Not Cleaning The Piece Thoroughly Before Priming or Painting

-If you leave dust or oil or any kind of substance on the piece before applying the next coat, the primer or paint won’t adhere properly.
+If you leave dust oil or any kind of substance on the piece before applying the next coat, the primer or paint won’t adhere properly.
 This will cause the paint to peel or chip away instead of sticking to the piece.

 This can be a real pain, especially if you feel you need to go back and sand and repaint the piece in order to fix it.
-I always recommend cleaning with Windex and run your hands along it, to see if you feel any leftover dust or anything else.
-Also, dust can create little tiny bumps in the surface, which don’t look great and also don’t come off without taking that spot down to the wood, then touch-up is needed.
+I always recommend cleaning with Windex and running your hands along it, to see if you feel any leftover dust or anything else.
+Also, dust can create little tiny bumps in the surface, which don’t look great and also don’t come off without taking that spot down to the wood, then a touch-up is needed.